 Monday Memo: This Week on the Saving Channel

-For this week, the question is: What is your favorite video or movie service?
-Do you use Hulu, Netflix, Blockbuster, or some other resource or network?
-Let us know your thoughts in the comments section below; alternately, you can send me an e-mail at firstname.lastname@example.org or a tweet at @bruce1971.
+This week's question is: What are your summer secrets?
+We'd love to hear your best tips for saving on vacations or summer amusement.
+Let us know your thoughts in the comments section below; or you can send me an e-mail at firstname.lastname@example.org or a tweet at @bruce1971.

 Those are a few of the money-saving topics we're going to explore this week.
 If you have any questions or suggestions, ideas or requests, drop me a line!